murphynd/Mr.Robogers/README.md

 Spec: The program returns a range of numbers from 0 to the users inputted number
 Input: "4"
 Output: "0, 1, 2, 3, 4"
-Include similar specifications in your README for all behaviors your program demonstrates.

-Spec: The program returns numbers that start with 3 from new list
+Spec: The program returns numbers that start with 3 from list
 Input: "4"
 Output: "3"

-Spec: The program returns a range of numbers from 0 to the users inputted number
+Spec: The program replaces a 3 with "Won't you be my neighbor?"
 Input: "4"
-Output: "0, 1, 2, 3, 4"
+Output: "0, 1, 2, "Won't you be my neighbor?", 4"
-Include similar specifications in your README for all behaviors your program demonstrates.

-Spec: The program returns a range of numbers from 0 to the users inputted number
+Spec: The program returns numbers that start with 2 from list
 Input: "4"
+Output: "2"

+Spec: The program replaces a 2 with "Boop!".
+Input: "4"
-Output: "0, 1, 2, 3, 4"
+Output: "0, 1, "Boop!", "Won't you be my neighbor?", 4"

-Include similar specifications in your README for all behaviors your program demonstrates.
+Spec: The program returns numbers that start with 1 from list
+Input: "4"
+Output: "1"

+Spec: The program replaces a 1 with "Beep!"
+Input: "4"
+Output: "0, "Beep!", "Boop!", "Won't you be my neighbor?", 4"

+Spec: Program recognizes hiarirchy of #s 3 > 2 > 1 in larger input array list
+Input: "15"
+output:"0, "Beep!", "Boop!", "Won't you be my neighbor?", 4,5,6,7,8,9,"Beep!","Beep!","Boop!","Won't you be my neighbor?","Beep!","Beep!"

 ## Setup/Installation Requirements